MaciekBielski/cLabs/README.md

             t1.join();
         }

 ### Condition variables
+- has to be used with `unique_lock` instead of `lock_guard`
 - condition variable needs to be called with lock acquired and then it enters `wait()` and releases the lock atomically, the lock is re-acquired again when `wait()` returns,
 - `queue<T>` is a shared resource that has to be accessed as critical section

     class Msg{ /*...*/ };
     queue<Msg> msgQueue;